Zirkonium88/AWS/README.md

 ## Hosting Docker on AWS

 * Do you want to host a Docker container as Apache webserver?
-The [Docker example](Docker/README.MD) will show you how.
+This [Docker example](Docker/README.MD) will show you how.

 ## Deploying an AWS Lambda on AWS via Serverless

 * You do not how a deployment to AWS Lambda could work?
 The example on [Serverless](https://github.com/Zirkonium88/AWS/tree/master/Lambda/ServerlessDemo/README.MD) will show you how.
-* Do you need a example for simple Lambda processing pipeline?
+* Do you need a example for a simple Lambda processing pipeline?
 In this tutorial for connecting [Amazon S3 and DynamoDB via AWS Lambda](https://github.com/Zirkonium88/AWS/tree/master/Lambda/GetImagenames/README.MD), you will get your example.

 ## Deploying my HUGO webpage

 * You want to know how to set up a HUGO webpage within a CICD pipeline?
 Look at this [example](BuildHUGO/README.MD).
 * Do you need a Lambda which loads data from a CSV into DynamoDB?
 Go [forward!](Lambda/LoadData/README.MD)
 * After we have loaded our data into a DynamoDB table, we maybe want to call it from our static website.
-This [example](https://github.com/Zirkonium88/AWS/blob/master/BuildHUGO/CallDynamo.MD) shows how to use the Javascript SDK to do so.
+This [example](https://github.com/Zirkonium88/AWS/blob/master/BuildHUGO/CallDynamo.MD) shows how to use the AWS Javascript SDK to do so.

 ## Machine and DeepLearning on AWS

 * Do you want to know how to use a the AWS out-of-the-box convolutional neural network ([CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network))?
 Try it out with this [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/DetectFaces).
 * Do you want to know how Amazon Rekognition and Polly can interact with each other?
 Look up this [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/CompareFaces).
 * Got a text-to-speech problem?
-Look here for an [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/TransScribeMP3) with some additional experiences.
+Look here for an [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/TransScribeMP3).
+The example describes experiences as well.
-* You are a data scientist and you love to use cheat sheets?.
+* You are a data scientist and you love to use cheat sheets?
 I found this nice repo and [forked](https://github.com/Zirkonium88/Data-Science--Cheat-Sheet) it.
-It contains alot of different pdf's.
+It contains a lot of different pdf's.

 ## Talks on AWS within our AWS UserGroup